mrfdev/CMI/Resources/FAQ/cmi-chance.md

 # FAQ - How do I use chance in CMI commands?

-This is not a pinned message on the CMI Discord @ https://discord.gg/dDMamN4
+This is not yet an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4

 **CMI can deal with % chance**, this is the recommended setup that works well on Spigot/Paper 1.16.4 to make dynamic features using specialized commands and smart use of placeholders.